treasure-data/td-android-sdk/README.md

 ### Adding device model information to each event automatically

-Device model infromation will be added to each event automatically if you call `TreasureData#enableAutoAppendModelInformation`.
+Device model information will be added to each event automatically if you call `TreasureData#enableAutoAppendModelInformation`.

 ```
 	td.enableAutoAppendModelInformation();